Velhartice: History

 The first written mention of the Velhartice settlement is from 1318.
-However, the Gothic Velhartice Castle was built already in 1290–1310 by Bušek the Elder and Bušek the Younger, who later became known as Lords of Velhartice and became chamberlains of Emperor Charles IV.
+However, the Velhartice Castle was built already in 1290–1310 by Bušek the Elder and Bušek the Younger, who later became known as the Lords of Velhartice and became chamberlains of Emperor Charles IV.

 In the 15th century, a significant owner of Velhartice was Zdeněk Lev of Rožmitál, who granted the estate the right to mine precious metals.
 The prosperity ended with the Thirty Years' War.
-After the war, Velhartice was acquired by Don Martin de Hoeff Huerto who had the castle rebuilt in the late Renaissance style.
-Huerto tried to forcefully re-catholicize the region, but he also abolished the corvée.
+During the war, Velhartice was acquired by Don Martin de Hoeff-Huerta, who had the castle rebuilt.
+Hoeff-Huerta tried to forcefully re-Catholicise the region, but he also abolished the corvée.

 At the end of the 18th century, the then-owners of Velhartice, the Desfours family, founded a paper mill.
 The second paper mill was founded in 1865.
 A leather-tanning factory opened in 1882.
-The last owner of the Velhartice Castle, Prince Joseph Windisch-Graetz, was expelled to Austria in 1946.
+The last owner of the Velhartice Castle before it became state-owned, Prince Joseph Windisch-Graetz, was expelled to Austria in 1946.

 Transport

-The train stop Nemilkov, located on the railway line Klatovy–Horažďovice, is situated in the northern part of the municipal territory outside the built-up area.
+The train stop Nemilkov, located on the railway line Klatovy–Horažďovice, is situated in the northern part of the municipal territory, outside the built-up area.